Zerithax/Zerithax/README.md

 - Greetings newcomer, I’m @Zerithax
-- I am a VR enthusiast and aspiring Developer who spends a little bit of time every day contributing to/managing my Patreon team as well as touching up on my Java & Test Automation skills to expand my knowledge!
+- I am a VR enthusiast and aspiring Developer who spends a little bit of time every day contributing to/managing my Patreon team.
 - I’m currently ...
 - I’m actively applying!
 Interested in Test Automation, C#/Java Programming, and Game Development roles.
 - Feel free to contact me at cawheelock1027@gmail.com for business inquiries or send a message request to Zerithax#4276 on discord if you just want to chat!